joshuabragge/keyboard-analysis-tools/README.md

 #### Parameters

-`--input-lag=0.05` poll rate in seconds to checking for keypress changes
+`--input-lag=0.05` poll rate in seconds to check for keypress changes

 `--obfuscate=True` randomizes keystroke order before saving to file